m-pilia/m-pilia.github.io/posts/_posts/2019-11-17-jacobian-registration.md

 based on [graph cut
 optimisation](https://en.wikipedia.org/wiki/Graph_cut_optimization) allows to
-get a pointwise transform with sub-voxel accuracy, robustly handling difficult cases and with fast computational time [[3]](#3).
+get a pointwise transform with sub-voxel accuracy, robustly handling difficult cases and with fast computational time {% cite ekstrom2018fast %}.
 If PET data is collected together with the MR data by using a combined scanner, therefore producing inherently co-registered PET and MR images, the transform obtained by registering the MR can be used to also warp the PET data, allowing to produce a PET atlas.